micropython/micropython/docs/samd/pinout.rst

 Examples for Adafruit ItsyBitsy M0 Express:

-- uart 0 at pins 0/1  This is the default UART at the RX/TX labeled pins
+- uart 0 at pins 0/1  This is the default UART at the RX/TX labelled pins
 - uart 1 at pins 12/10
 - uart 2 at pins 0/1
 - uart 3 at pins 11/13